 This Spanish colonial-style mansion is located on a hillside estate in Tagaytay, Philippines, and in recent years has quietly built a reputation for mouthwatering food and exemplary service.

-In 2015 it was the only Philippine restaurant to be included in the prestigious San Pellegrino Asia’s 50 Best Restaurant Awards, with its Lechon de leche (suckling pig slow-roasted and rubbed with herbs and spices) as the winning dish that helped the restaurant cinch the coveted prize.
+In 2015, it was the only Philippine restaurant to be included in the prestigious San Pellegrino Asia’s 50 Best Restaurant Awards, with its Lechon de Leche (suckling pig slow-roasted and rubbed with herbs and spices) as the winning dish that helped the restaurant clinch the coveted prize.

 Expect organic dishes and impeccably crafted plates that will stimulate your appetite.
 If you don’t mind shelling out more than usual for a sumptuous meal set against effortlessly chic interiors, go ahead and make a reservation today.